 Cohen found that Ward died as a result of a physical confrontation with law enforcement, cardiorespiratory collapse, neck restraint, blunt impact injuries and the use of a Taser.
 The coroner also noted he had cardiovascular issues and was schizophrenic.

 Blount had quietly retired from the sheriff's office in February, according to the lawsuit.
-That about two months after Essick had said he was moving to fire the deputy for his "troubling" actions during the traffic stop.
+The sheriff had said earlier he was moving to fire the deputy for his "troubling" actions during the traffic stop.

 Blount's attorney, Harry Stern, did not immediately respond for comment on Wednesday.
 Nearly five months ago, Stern was adamant his client didn't kill Ward.